Cmput-414/PoinTr/doc.md

 - If contain resume, it will call resume_model() to resume a model.

 # runner.py
+This python file to manage training and test process.
 ## def run_net()
 - This function manage training process
 - Input: args, config, train_writer=None, val_writer=None